data-fun/3d-genome-builder/README.md

 ```

 Depending on the number and size of fastq files, the 3D construction will take a couple of hours to run.

+For troubleshooting, have a look to log files in `WORKING_DIR/logs`, where `WORKING_DIR` is the name of the working directory as specified in your config file.

 ## Interpolate genes into the 3D structure